Labour productivity is “soaring” in a period of IR/OHS variability

 Victoria bows out of OHS harmonisation

-According to an official budget speech by Victoria’s Treasurer, Kim Wells, that State will not be enacting the model Work Health and Safety laws.
+According to an official budget speech by Victoria’s Treasurer, Kim Wells, the State will not be enacting the model Work Health and Safety laws.
 Under the subheading “A Stronger Victoria” (page 14), the Treasurer states “The Government will not sign up to the current proposal for harmonised legislation for occupational health and safety.
 It offers little … Continue reading “Victoria bows out of OHS harmonisation”

 France Telecome’s CSR report is telling but sets high expectations